Skip to Content

 Understanding the False Claims Act: Protecting Whistleblowers

-A historic law first passed during the Civil War, the FCA (False Claims Act) originally arose from contractors selling shoddy or defective supplies to the Army, such as poorly made weaponry, or decrepit horses and mules.
+First passed during the Civil War, the False Claims Act (FCA) originally arose from contractors selling shoddy or defective supplies to the Army, such as poorly made weaponry, or decrepit horses and mules.
 Under the FCA, it is illegal to try to get the government to pay for subpar goods or services.
 Whistleblowers who try to report that activity are protected from retaliation by the FCA.

 Whistleblowers who successfully use the FCA are entitled to back pay, possibly front pay, damages, and other financial remedies.
 Money can also be recovered under a doctrine of “qui tam” where the whistleblower acts on behalf of the government and is thus entitled to a percentage of the recovered monies.